|

-The Schools and Libraries Division of the Universal Service Administrative Company has allocated $1.9 billion in E-rate discounts to 32,574 schools and libraries so far in the fiscal year that began July 1, 2007.
+The Schools and Libraries Division of the Universal Service Administrative Company has allocated $2.26 billion in E-rate discounts to 32,292 schools and libraries in the fiscal year that began July 1, 2007, according to figures released May 11, 2009.
 In the previous fiscal year, it allocated $2.0 billion in discounts to 32,468 entities.

-When Congress established the E-Rate program in 1996, it set an annual cap of about $2.25 billion in discounts.
+When Congress established the E-Rate program, it set an annual cap of about $2.25 billion in discounts.
 Detailed information about the E-Rate (education rate) discount program for telecommunications services is available from the the Schools and Library Division.

 The E-Rate program is the fourth largest source of federally mandated funding for schools.
 The program provides telecommunications services and equipment that might not be available otherwise and it frees up local school budgets for staff, textbooks, and other school needs.
 It can provide discounts of up to 90 percent of telecommunications costs for schools and libraries serving low-income and sparsely populated areas.